-17. Monitoring arrangements
+18. Monitoring Arrangements

 The DPO is responsible for monitoring and reviewing this policy.
-This policy will be reviewed annually and approved by the full governing board.
+This policy will be reviewed every 2 years and approved by the full Governing Body.

-18. Links with other policies
+19. Links with Other Policies

-This data protection policy is linked to our:
+- This data protection policy is linked to our:

+- Safeguarding & Child Protection

-- Freedom of information publication scheme
+- Freedom of Information Publication Scheme

-- User acceptance policy IT
+- Acceptable Use Agreement

-- Online safety policy
+- Online Safety Policy

+- Safer Recruitment Policy

-Appendix 1: Personal data breach procedure
+Appendix 1: Personal Data Breach Procedure